Purchase College Foundation Gift Acceptance Policy

 The level of information required by the Foundation to make an informed decision regarding the acceptance of a gift will vary depending upon the nature of the gift.
 If it appears that a gift may not be acceptable from the outset of discussions with the donor, the VPIA will endeavor to reach that conclusion as soon as possible and convey this fact to the College’s development officer so that he or she can suggest alternate types of contributions to the donor.

-If the Foundation accepts a gift, the Advancement Services department of the foundation will be responsible for sending the donor a written acknowledge of the receipt of the gift in a manner which satisfies the IRS’ substantiation requirements set forth in IRC Section 170(f) for the deduction of charitable gifts by individual donors.
+If the Foundation accepts a gift, the Advancement Services department of the foundation will be responsible for sending the donor a written acknowledgment of the receipt of the gift in a manner that satisfies the IRS’ substantiation requirements set forth in IRC Section 170(f) for the deduction of charitable gifts by individual donors.

 It is the intent of the Foundation to disclose appropriate information about the operation of annuities and trust arrangements to donors prior to, but no later than at the time of, the gift.
 Currently, the Foundation chooses to use the resources of the SUNY Development Office and the SUNY Planned Giving Officer to manage annuities and trusts.

 The VPIA has responsibility for review of and recommended amendments to the Policy.
 This Policy will be reviewed at least annually.
-To amend these guidelines, the VPIA will prepare and submit a written amendment to the Executive Committee for review and approval.
+To amend these guidelines, the VPIA will prepare and submit a written amendment to the Alumni and Development Committee for review and then for full board approval.

 Finder’s Fees or Commissions